scituated1/ExData_Plotting1/README.md

+## Contents
+  This repo contains the following:
+  README.md -  Documentation on the contents, the data, the process and the execution instructions 4 pairs of R script / .png files.
+The R script generates the chart in the corresponing .png file.
+   * plot1.R / plot1.png -  A histogram of variable Global Active Power
+   * plot2.R / plot2.png -  A line plot showing Global Active Power usage in kilowatts over the timeframe
+   * plot3.R / plot3.png -  A line plot showing 3 sub-metering measures across the timeframe
+   * plot4.R / plot4.png -  4 plots (plot 2, Voltage line plot, plot 3 and a global reactive power line chart across time)

-## Introduction
+Introduction

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:
+In particular, these scripts use the "Individual household electric power consumption Data Set" from the Coursera Exploratory Data Analysis website:

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]